qingkaikong/blog/2018_05_nice_sayings/README.md

 This weekend is the Chinese new year, happy new year everyone!
 I don't know what to write, therefore, I will turn this week's post into a page to keep the nice sayings I really like:

+* The man who is swimming against the stream knows the strength of it - Woodrow Wilson
 * Plodding wins the race - Aesop
 * You can never plan the future by the past - Edmund Burke
 * They can conquer who believe they can - Virgil